vijaykumar1710/deploy-war-readme/README.md

    You should see the installed JDK 11 version information.

-## Step 2: Installing MySQL Server
+## Step 2: Installing MySQL Server and postgres

+##     Installing MySQL

 1. Visit the [MySQL Community Downloads page](https://dev.mysql.com/downloads/mysql/) and choose the MySQL Server version that suits your needs (free community edition or paid version).